Tsunami risk. The phenomenon

-The seaquake , tsunami in Japan , is a series of ocean waves generated by the rapid movement of a large mass of water.
-In the open sea the waves propagate very quickly over large distances, with almost imperceptible heights (even less than one meter ), but with the wavelength (distance between one wave and the next ), which can reach some tens of kilometers.
-Approaching the coast, the wave speed decreases while its height increases rapidly , even of tens of meters.
+A seaquake, or tsunami in Japanese, is a series of ocean waves generated by the rapid movement of a large mass of water.
+In the open sea, the waves propagate quickly over large distances with almost imperceptible heights (even less than one meter) but with wavelengths (distance between one wave and the next) that can reach some tens of kilometers.
+As the waves approach the coast, their speed decreases, and their height increases rapidly, even by tens of meters.

 The tsunami waves can be distinguished from ordinary ocean waves by certain characteristics.
 The common sea waves produced by the wind, move only the most superficial part of the water, not causing any movement in depth.
 The tsunami waves, instead, move the entire water column, from the bottom to the surface.
 For this reason, unlike other wave , they have a strong energy capable of pushing them at high speed for several hundred meters inland and their impact on the coast, therefore, is much stronger.